PrairieLearn/PrairieLearn/docs/elements.md

 - `random`: the corresponding choice will always be shown, and will be randomly correct, with probability proportional to the total number of correct choices.
 In other words, if there are `N` possible correct choices in total, this choice will be correct with probability `1/N`.
 - `correct`: the corresponding choice will always be shown and will always be the correct answer.
 - `incorrect`: the corresponding choice will always be shown and will always be an incorrect answer (i.e., a distractor).

-- `true`: same as `random`, accepted for backwards compatibility.
+**Notes**

-Note that "All of the above" and "None of the above", if set, are bounded by the `number-answers` value above.
+- "All of the above" and "None of the above", if set, are bounded by the `number-answers` value above.
 Also, these two values are always shown as the last choices, regardless of the setting for `fixed-order`.
 If both choices are shown, then "All of the above" will be listed before "None of the above".
+- Defining answer choices with external JSON files via the `external-json` attribute is now deprecated.

 Inside the `pl-multiple-choice` element, each choice must be specified with a `pl-answer` that has attributes: